Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Our Approach

 \subsubsection{Learning of the Push Prediction Network}

 To predict the push that best supports the VPP, we apply a similar approach as Eitel~\etal~\cite{eitel2020learning} to learn a prediction network that outputs the best push of the current scene.
 Unlike the original approach, our goal is not to separate objects and thus change the configuration as much as possible, but to predict the minimally invasive push action that increases the area that can be mapped by the VPP agent, while balancing the trade off mentioned above.
 We had three human experts manually label 5,000 simulated map configurations and an additional 850 configurations of the real-world scene.
 The experts were instructed to label the images annotated with the starting point of the push and its direction, with binary labels "positive"$=1$ and "negative"$=0$.
-The human experts were told to consider the trade off mentioned above and prefer pushes that only minimally change the object configuration while achieving a large entropy reduction.
+Furthermore, they were told to consider the trade off between entropy reduction and change in the configuration of the scene. and prefer pushes that only minimally change the object configuration while achieving a large entropy reduction.
+The maximum considered push length was 10 cm.

 Example images including the labels are shown in Fig.~\ref{fig:push_samples}.
-In the left image, the push candidate was labeled "positive" since the push will only change the position of one object but unveil the previously hidden space marked with the white circle.
+In the left image, the push candidate was labeled "positive" since the push would only change the position of one object but uncover the previously hidden space marked with the white circle.
 In contrast, the second example was labeled "negative" because the push involves the displacement of up to four objects, which would be pushed against the edges of the shelf, potentially damaging them.

 Note that we used manual rather than automatically generated labels because without computationally expensive physics simulations, it is difficult to automatically calculate the effect that pushing of an object may have on the object itself as well as on its neighbours.
 Instead, we rely on human expertise.